Frequently Asked Questions

 When will Augie be available?

 We have already started the preparations for a launch and are running an invite list.
-Make sure you are on it.
+You can get on the invite list by signing up on our website [here].

 What is the Augie referral program?

-It’s simple.
-Use the referral code you receive in your registration email or on the app to refer friends and family to use Augie.
-When you do and the referral signs up and uses Augie for a few months, you both get reward points.
-That’s right, reward points that can help pay your bills.
+Our referral program enables you to introduce Augie to your friends and family.
+We will provide you with a referral code when you download the Augie App and complete registration.
+Use the referral code you receive in your registration email or on the Augie App to refer friends and family to Augie.
+When you do and the referral signs up and uses the Augie Card for a few months, you both get reward points.
+The reward points can be used to pay your bills.

 What does it cost to sign-up for Augie?